Cafelatte1/hugging-rag/README.md

 This module stores extracted vector and searches K-Nearest Neighbors with FAISS or ScaNN library.
 ### 4. Vector Ranker
 This module scores embedding vectors(chunks) and aggregate the score by documents.<br>
-Only 'cosine similarity' is supported for scoring. (internally scaled and calculated) The supported algorithms in aggregating functions are 'first_matching', 'equal_weighted' and 'exponential_weighted'.
+Only 'cosine similarity' is supported for scoring. (internally scaled and calculated)<br>
+The supported algorithms in aggregating functions are 'first_matching', 'equal_weighted' and 'exponential_weighted'.
 ## Generation Modules
 ### 1. HuggingFaceAPI